Feeding America rescues popular summer fruits and veggies and gives them to our neighbors in need.

 A farmer unexpectedly had two fields of lettuce ripen at the same time but his biggest customer only needed lettuce from one field.
 Without another buyer lined up, the farmer thought the lettuce from the second field would have to go to waste.
 We connected with him just in time to rescue the perfectly good lettuce.
 We shipped the lettuce to Philadelphia where it was promptly moved onto trucks headed for food banks that serve communities across the Northeast.
 Over the past few weeks, this fresh lettuce has been shared with thousands of people in need—making it possible for families from Maine to Virginia to add veggies to their dinner plates that they might not have been able to enjoy otherwise.

 - We helped provide 43,000 pounds of summer squash to people in need that almost went to waste on a farm in Pennsylvania.

-There’s enough food for everyone in America, yet millions of people struggle with hunger.
-We partner with farmers, growers and retailers to rescue as much produce as we can in order to feed more families.
+There’s enough food for everyone in America, yet millions of people experiencing hunger.
+We partner with farmers, growers, and retailers to rescue as much produce as we can in order to feed more families.
 Want to know more?
 Sign up to receive email updates from Feeding America.